Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/06 - Continuous Integration and Deployment/README.md

 Skill Description
 -----------------
-The Fellow should know how to set up an environment for continuous integration using ConcourseCI, Jenkins or similar tools and know how to merge development work with a Master/Trunk/Mainline branch.
-They should also understand the reason for this process and how to test code as often as possible to catch issues early.
-They should know how to write automated tests and unit tests
+The Fellow will be able to set up an environment for continuous integration using ConcourseCI, Jenkins or similar tools and merge development work with a Master/Trunk/Mainline branch.
+The Fellow will also be able to write automated and unit tests, and deploy code to the production environment as soon as it has passed testing and is ready.

-The Fellow should also know how to deploy code to the production environment as soon as it has passed testing and is ready.
-They must understand that any testing is to be done prior to merging to the Mainline branch and how to set up Production-like environments.
-The Fellow must know how to keep the production branch stable and ready to be deployed by an automated process.
-They must understand that a good Continuous Integration process is a must for Continuous Delivery

 Outputs